kaustavd7/Yoga-Pose-detection-and-feedback-generation/README.md

 #### **Yoga Classification**
  - Begin by executing the preproc-seq.ipynb script.
 This will generate six .npy files denoted as "trainX", "testX", "valX", "trainY", "testY", and "valY".
  - Proceed with the [CNN-LSTM-model.ipynb](Yoga_Classification/CNN-LSTM-model.ipynb) script.
 This step involves generating and evaluating the model weights using the test data.
- - Lastly, execute the predict-continuous-FINAL.ipynb script.
+ - Lastly, execute the [predict-continuous-FINAL.ipynb](Yoga_Classification/predict-continous-FINAL.ipynb) script.
 This enables the prediction of yoga asanas for any given video.

 Onto, the second part of our project, open the Feedback-Generation folder.

 #### Feedback Generation
- - Run the "find_best_intermediate" file, just edit the folder path of the ideal yoga pose(available in the dataset above) test video and input_word of yoga pose the test video is performing wherever required.
+ - Run the [Find_best_intermediate.ipynb](Feedback-Generation/Find_best_intermediate.ipynb) file, just edit the folder path of the ideal yoga pose(available in the dataset above) test video and input_word of the yoga pose the test video is performing wherever required.

 ### Result and Presentations